dragonman225/curved-arrows/example/README.md

-A example created with `create-react-app`.
+An example created with `create-react-app`.

 ## Available Scripts